 4. Visa for Tanzania

 Almost all countries where my blog readers come from will need a visa for Tanzania: United States, United Kingdom, all of Europe, Australia, India, etc. There is now the option to apply for the Tanzania electronic evisa, where you can apply online by filling out a form.
-For more information and how to get your Tanzania visa online click here.

 5. Is it safe to travel to Tanzania